Tryanks/ollama-assistant/README.md

 ## Usage with Ollama Clients

 You can use any Ollama client with this service.
-Simply point the client to this service's URL instead of the official Ollama server.
+Simply point the client to this service's URL instead of the official Ollama service.

 ## Roadmap